Abel-G/alx-higher_level_programming/README.md

-this is java script warm up project
+This is javascript Objects, Scopes and Closures project